Equipment manager: Association football (soccer)

 In association football, the kit manager or kit man oversees the players' equipment.
+According to Law 4 (Players' Equipment), the basic equipment required for all players consists of five items: a shirt (also known as a jersey), shorts, socks (also known as stockings), footwear, and shin pads.

 Golf

 In golf, the equipment manager oversees the fleet of equipment used on the golf course for turf management.
 This may include: